Mapping Marine Debris

 Garbage In, Marine Debris Info Out: Doing the dirty work of image analysis using machine learning and citizen science

-Open to new members
+Not accepting new members

 With both the coastline image data and the interns’ analysis of the debris, the pair had a solid basis for an algorithm – they just needed someone to write it for them.
 And they found the ideal person through the Digital Makerspace.
 Yutaka Hosoai, who has a day job as the lead data scientist for Coupa Software, was looking to volunteer his skills for a marine conservation project, and found Castrence and Moy on the Digital Makerspace.